clebrin/qasmat-swarm-deploy/README.md

 - Distinct nodes to webapp/authentication, proxy (server that dispatches data) and storages are recommended.
 - Passwordless ssh access to all nodes.
 - Root access to all nodes.
-- Ubuntu OS for all nodes
+- The scripts are optimised to Ubuntu/Debian OS, we kindly recommend to use Ubuntu.

 DNS:
-Have a domain name and 3 subdomains linked to the corresponding services (see the inventory).
+- a domain name
+- three subdomains

 ## Setup